AnshulChavda10/DisCoDrive/README.md

-# DISCO: Disfluency-Enriched Synthetic Conversations for Driver-Car AI
+# DisCoDrive: Disfluency-Enriched Synthetic Conversations for Driver-Car AI

 ## Overview
-**DISCO** is a large-scale, synthetic dialog dataset designed specifically for driver-AI interactions.
+**DisCoDrive** is a large-scale, synthetic dialog dataset designed specifically for driver-AI interactions.
 The dataset integrates natural disfluencies such as repetitions, filler words, and false starts, making it ideal for training conversational models that handle human-like speech.

 ## Features
 - **7 Domains**: Covers navigation, car functions, maintenance, entertainment, safety, local activities, and weather.